icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 These tests only apply to an entity with the “registrant” role, if present.

-1. Verify the street value (zero-indexed 2) of the adr property of all the vCard objects of the entity with the “registrant” role is present.
+1. Test case [-63400](#id-testCase-63400){ #id-testCase-63400 }: Verify the street value (zero-indexed 2) of the adr property of all the vCard objects of the entity with the “registrant” role is present.
 ```json
 {
   "code": -63400,